aeonSolutions/AeonLabs-Monitor-Fresh-Reinforced-concrete-Hardening-Strength-maturity/README.md

 <br>

 ## How to assemble on smart concrete maturity device
-Check the [wiki](https://github.com/aeonSolutions/AeonLabs-Monitor-Fresh-Reinforced-concrete-Hardening-Strength-maturity/wiki) above for detailed instructions on how to assemble (or order one on Tindie) on smart PCB concrete maturity device.
-How to install the firmware code and how to use it at any construction site.
+Check the [wiki](https://github.com/aeonSolutions/AeonLabs-Monitor-Fresh-Reinforced-concrete-Hardening-Strength-maturity/wiki) above for detailed instructions on:

+- how to assemble one smart PCB concrete maturity device
+- How to buy one on Tindie
+- How to install the firmware code
+- How to use it at any construction site.

 <br />
 <br>